cimentadaj/ml_socsci/05_unsupervised.md

 <img src="05_unsupervised_files/figure-html/unnamed-chunk-26-1.png" width="672" />

 Substantively, this example might not make a lot of sense, but it serves to exemplify that the K-Means can find clusters **even** when there aren't any clusters.
 From this particular plot, it doesn't seem to be a clear cut distinction between the three clusters.
-We can inspect the actual values of the centrois, for example:
+We can inspect the actual values of the centroids, for example:

 ```r